opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

 ## ACL group bind/unbind model and match behavior
 The purpose of the group object is to group more than one ACL table and allow the group of ACL group be bound to a binding point (same as the ACL table bind points).
 Once an unique object id for an ACL group is created, any existing or new ACL table can be updated or created and be bound to this ACL group.
 Here are the combinatorial use cases and their behavioral expectations: <br>
-1. One valid ACL group bound to a bind point: Within one ACL group the highest priority ACL entry will be hit which is based on the ACL table prioirty as well as the ACL entry priority within the table.
-Every ACL table is associated to a priority which is mandatory on create.
-The order of the lookup within the ACL table group will be based on the individual priority.
-Actions from the ACL entry residing in the higher prioirty within the group will be perfoemed.<br>
-2. More than one valid ACL groups bound to a bind point: Higher priority ACL entries are selected from each valid ACL group (and their highest priority ACL tables).
-Each entry's action set is executed by resolving non-conflicting actions.
-The lookups are logically performed in **parallel**.
-Hence, across the ACL groups, one hit ACL entry from each group will be selected and all the non-conflicting actions from them will be performed.
-In absense of grouping all non-conflicting actions from different ACL entry hits across the tables will be performed.
-In case there is a user configuration for the same priority of ACL table within a group, then the ACL entries behave as one ACL table.<br>
+1. One valid ACL table group bound to a bind point: Every ACL table has an table priority.
+Within an ACL group all ACL tables are looked up in parallel in the order of their priority as well.
+In case of the multiple table entries hit across various tabls, the action resolution should handle resolving non-conflicting actions.<br>
-3. ACL groups bound to multiple bind points: For a specific flow, there can be multiple valid bind points configured with one or more valid ACL groups and/or tables.
+2. ACL groups bound to multiple bind points: For a specific flow, there can be multiple valid bind points configured with one or more valid ACL groups and/or tables.
 These bind points can be cascaded in the pipeline.
 In such a scenario: any packet modification action to be executed (like SET VLAN, SET IP, etc.) will be executed at a specific stage of the bind point.
 Non-conflicting actions will be resolved across multiple ACLs derived from different bind points.
 Any terminal action like DROP/TRAP will be executed right away and no further cascading of ACL takes place. <br>

 Figure 2 shows the relationship between ACL GROUPs and various bind points, it also provides a typical use case of allowing ACL TABLEs and ACL GROUPs to coexist and be bound to various bind points.
 Example 3 below shows how to create an ACL group and bind this ACL group to a port.
 Example 4 below shows how to bind the same ACL group to multiple bind points.
 Example 5 shows that an ACL table part of an ACL group can also be applied individually to any other bind point.
 The SAI implementation should handle such complex but intuitive scenarios and simplify application logic.<br>

-However, we introduce a READ_ONLY attribute "SAI_SWITCH_ATTR_ACL_LIST_SUPPORTED" (boolen).
-If a switch asic and its SAI implementation supports ACL table list (or group list) that can be bound to a single bind point, with non-conflicting action resolution at that bind point.

 ![SAI acl group](figures/sai_aclgroups.png "Figure 2: group ID and ACL ID's relation with several binding points. ") __Figure 2: group ID and ACL ID's relation with several binding points.__

 ## ACL Stages
-On creation of any ACL table, it is mandatory to provide two MANDATORY_ON_CREATE attributes to "create_acl_table":<br>
+On creation of any ACL table or ACL table group, it is mandatory to provide one MANDATORY_ON_CREATE attributes to "create_acl_table" and "create_acl_table_group":<br>
     - SAI_ACL_TABLE_ATTR_STAGE<br>
-    - SAI_ACL_TABLE_ATTR_BIND_POINT_LIST<br>

-Similarly, on creation of any ACL group table, it is mandatory to provide two MANDATORY_ON_CREATE attributes to "create_acl_table_group":<br>
     - SAI_ACL_TABLE_GROUP_ATTR_ACL_STAGE<br>
+On the same lines to create an ACL table, host adapters can optionally use CREATE_ONLY attributes to validate and reserve (if valid) an ACL table to be applied for a set of binding points identified by the enum sai_acl_bind_point_t:<br>
+    - SAI_ACL_TABLE_ATTR_ACL_BIND_POINT_LIST<br>
-    - SAI_ACL_TABLE_GROUP_ATTR_BIND_POINT_LIST<br>
+    - SAI_ACL_TABLE_GROUP_ATTR_ACL_BIND_POINT_LIST<br>

-Based on these two attributes **required** for creation of ACL table (or groups) allows SAI implementation to explicitly validate the scope of match fields and actions that can be supported at various bind points.
+Based on attribute to validate ACL table or ACL table group, allows a SAI implementation to explicitly validate the scope of match fields and actions that can be supported at various bind points.
 Based on these explicit attributes the scope of ACL stages is restricted to INGRESS and EGRESS (removing the PRE_L2 and POST_L3).
-Hence, this proposal introduces well defined binding points along with specific stage(s) of the logical pipeline where any ACL table (or group) can be applied.
+Hence, this proposal introduces well defined binding points along with specific stage(s) of the logical pipeline where any ACL table or ACL table group can be applied.<br>

 A new enumeration is added to handle the types of bind points that are currently supported in the ACL specification.
-This enum would be changed once bridge interface specification is available.<br>
+This enum currently does not support bridge instance model.<br>

     typedef enum _sai_acl_bind_point_t
     {